json-everything/json-everything/json-everything.net/wwwroot/md/release-notes/json-schema-generation.md

 Improved support for array types that inherit `IEnumerable<T>` but aren't generic themselves, e.g. `MyList : List<int>`.

+Also updated return value of `SchemaGenerationContextBase.Apply()` from `JsonSchemaBuilder` to `JsonSchema`.
+This is pretty hidden, so it _shouldn't_ break anyone, thus not strictly adhering to semver for this change.
+Calling it out just in case.

 # 2.0.1 (No PR)

 Exposed `SchemaGenerationContextBase.Hash` property.
 Required to implement `IContextContainer.Replace()`.